CMakePP/CMaize/docs/src/developer/design/user_api.rst

 #.
 A description.
 #.
 A default value.

-In traditional CMake the description is primarily intended for use by CMake's :term:`GUI` and the value is restricted to being a boolean.
+In traditional CMake, the description is primarily intended for use by CMake's :term:`GUI` and the value is restricted to being a boolean.
 In our experience users typically build CMake programs through the :term:`CLI`, which makes the description somewhat of a superfluous input; however, we still see value in